Meditatioun In Wyntir

 In the work, Dunbar describes how Winter lowers his spirits.
 While beset by melancholy and insomnia, he meditates indecisively on thwarted ambition, ageing and mortality, causing him to become depressed.
 The approaching end of Winter restores his sense of hope.

 The poem seems to be inspired by Dunbar's personal experience; his brief reference to dissatisfaction of life "into this court" might be interpreted as referring to the royal court of King James IV.

 The text is preserved in the Maitland Folio Manuscript.

+Synopsis

-SynopsisMeditatioun In Wyntir' is composed in a sober, thoughtful style in ten stanzas of five lines each.
+Meditatioun In Wyntir is composed in a sober, thoughtful style in ten stanzas of five lines each.
 It opens with a description of the season and the depressing effect of its weather and lengthening nights.
 The poet cannot find pleasure in songs, poetry or plays.

 Suffering from insomnia and the "heavy thoughts" that accompany it, his mind is troubled.